NLGithubWP/TRAILS-Database-Native-Model-Selection/documents/dev_guide.md

 ```

-# Test the pg-extension works using pippython
+# Test the pg-extension works using pipython

 ```sql
 # switch to a postgres